zapier/zapier-platform/packages/cli/README.md

   test: {
     url: 'https://example.com/api/accounts/me.json',
   },
-  connectionLabel: '{{username}}', // Can also be a function, check digest auth below for an example
+  connectionLabel: '{{bundle.authData.username}}', // Can also be a function, check Digest auth below for an example
   // you can provide additional fields, but we'll provide `username`/`password` automatically };